H. Richard Winn: Training

-H. Richard Winn, MD, trained in Neurological Surgery at the University of Virginia in Charlottesville under John A. Jane, MD, PhD.
-During residency he spent a year in England at Atkinson Morley's Hospital and had the opportunity start clinical research on the natural history of cerebral aneurysms working with Alan Richardson and pursuing long-term outcome studies initiated by Sir Wylie McKissock.
-Following military service with the US Army in Germany, Dr. Winn returned to Charlottesville where he pursued basic science training in cardiovascular and cerebrovascular physiology under the direction of Robert M. Berne, Professor of Physiology and began his studies on the role of adenosine and cerebral blood flow regulation.
+Winn trained in neurological surgery at the University of Virginia in Charlottesville under John A. Jane.
+During residency he spent time in England at Atkinson Morley's Hospital and had the opportunity start clinical research on the natural history of cerebral aneurysms working with Alan Richardson and pursuing long-term outcome studies initiated by Sir Wylie McKissock.
+Following military service with the US Army in Germany, Winn returned to Charlottesville where he pursued basic science training in cardiovascular and cerebrovascular physiology under the direction of Robert M. Berne, professor of physiology, and began his studies on the role of adenosine and cerebral blood flow regulation.
 He has been continuously funded by the NIH since 1974 for this ongoing effort.

 Positions

-Dr. Winn held faculty positions in the Departments of Neurosurgery and Physiology at the University of Virginia, rising to full Professor and Vice Chairman of Neurological Surgery until 1983 when he moved to University of Washington as the Professor and Chairman of the Department of Neurological Surgery with joint Professorship in the Department of Physiology and Biophysics.
-On July 16th, 2002 Dr. Winn pleaded guilty to obstructing a criminal investigation into inflated billings and creating an "atmosphere of fear and intimidation" within his department.
+Winn held faculty positions in the departments of neurosurgery and physiology at the University of Virginia, rising to full professor and vice chairman of neurological surgery.
+In 1983 Winn moved to the University of Washington as professor and chairman of the department of neurological surgery with joint professorship in the department of physiology and biophysics.
+In February 2002, Winn was asked by UW administrators to step down temporarily in the midst of a federal criminal investigation into possible billing fraud.
+In July, 2002 Winn pleaded guilty to one obstruction of justice charge and agreed to resign his position as chairman of the Neurosurgery Department at the University of Washington, as well as his operating privileges at Harborview Medical Center.
+Winn obstructed the investigation by instructing doctors to lie to investigators and the federal grand jury about potentially incriminating information, according to charging papers.
+He also provided "false exculpatory information" to doctors and staff so that they would lie, prosecutors say in the documents.
+U.S. District Court Judge Robert Lasnik accepted a plea deal worked out by federal prosecutors, Winn's attorneys and the University of Washington that allowed Winn to serve 1,000 hours of community service, pay a $4,000 fine and repay $500,000 to government programs serving the poor and elderly.
+Judge Lasnik accepted Winn's proposal to serve his community service in Nepal.
+Winn was also required to serve 5 years of probation.

+Winn's separation agreement with the University provided $3.7 million to Dr. Winn in exchange for resigning and dropping any legal challenges to this plea deal.

-In July 2002, as part of the agreement.
-Dr. Winn resigned his position as Chairman of the Neurosurgery Department at the University of Washington.
-In addition to the $500,000 fine handed down at Dr. Winn's sentencing, he was ordered to perform 1,000 hours of community service.
-A request to perform the mandated community service in Nepal was granted.
-In 2003, after spending several months as a Visiting Professor in the Department of Surgery (Neurosurgery) at Tribhuvan University Teaching Hospital in Kathmandu, Nepal, he moved to Mount Sinai Medical School where he was appointed as a tenured Professor in the Departments of Neurosurgery and Neuroscience.
-In 2010, Dr. Winn was appointed Director of Neurosurgery at Lenox Hill Hospital (NYC) and in 2013 returned to Mount Sinai with appointments in Neurosurgery and Neuroscience.
+In 2003, after spending several months as a visiting professor in the department of surgery (neurosurgery) at Tribhuvan University Teaching Hospital in Kathmandu, Nepal, he moved to Mount Sinai Medical School where he was appointed as a tenured professor in the departments of neurosurgery and neuroscience.
+In 2010, Winn was appointed director of neurosurgery at Lenox Hill Hospital (NYC) and in 2013 returned to Mount Sinai with appointments in neurosurgery and neuroscience.